ICLUB: Operations

 From 2018 to 2022, the minimum cheque for one startup was $25,000; from June 2022, $10,000.
+In 2024, the minimum investment was reduced to $5,000.
 The largest individual cheque to a single startup was $250,000.

 In 2022, the club invested $10 million in 27 companies.
 As of 2023, the club's members have invested in 80 companies and participated in 109 rounds.
 The club closes 2–4 deals per month, attracting approximately $1 million in investment.
-The total amount invested is more than $35 million.
+The total amount invested is more than $70 million.

+In 2025, ICLUB invested $20 million in 18 deals (16 foreign and 2 Ukrainian).
+The total valuation of the ICLUB portfolio reached $90 million.

 The fastest exit was in 8 months.
 It was a startup called Qentnis.

 The average allocation was between $150 and $350 thousand.
-The largest allocation was $1.3 million (successfully closed).
+The largest allocation was $4 million (successfully closed).

 Investments

 The main areas of investment are fintech, digital health, biotech, software, logistics, cybersecurity, and e-commerce.

 In July 2021, ICLUB, together with TA Ventures, made an exit from the Spanish mobility startup Bipi.
 The exit was the result of Bipi's acquisition by Renault Group unit called RCI Bank and Services.

+Additional notable exits include Coterie (U.S. innovative baby diapers manufacturer) in 2024 (one of the top-five deals by multiplier for TA Ventures) and Fintech Farm (U.K. fintech creating neobanks in emerging markets) in 2025.

 The club's investments include such companies as: Gemini, Coterie, Liki24, Walnut, etc.

-The most significant investments of the club: